ha-energymanager/energy-manager-integration/README.md

   b) Install Bureau of Meteorology (you need your coordinates for this step) Make sure you name the entity **weather.home** (so enter strictly **home**), and your basename **home**.
 This is **very important** as Energy Manager will refer to specific entity names.
 Check on the main website for details on how to configure BOM as it needs to be configured correctly (https://energymanager.com.au/usersc/step-four-bom.php).
 You will run into all sorts of trouble if you do not name your weather entities **home**.
   c) Install MQTT integration (when it asks "What do you want to add?", answer "MQTT" (upper-case)).
 When asked, select "Use the official Mosquitto Mqtt Broke add-on.", and then **Finish**.
 Click on the **Cog** and then select **Configure MQTT options** at the top. **DISABLE** "Enable discovery" and keep "Enable birth message" enabled.
 Select submit.
+  d) Install Node-RED Companion (just "Skip and Finish" at the end)

 **RESTART HOME ASSISTANT**